 One of the easiest ways to raise your law school grades is to have a plan of attack for answering final exam questions.

-Oftentimes students go into a final exam knowing the law, and even how to apply it, but not knowing how to answer exam questions effectively.
+Often, students go into a final exam knowing the law, and even how to apply it, but not knowing how to answer exam questions effectively.

 Once you’ve identified the issues, you make a checklist of the issues to discuss.
 As you craft your answer, you don’t need to talk about everything, just the issues that you check off.
 Then you can set up your answer to dive into each issue.

-2) Attack Outlines
+2. Attack Outlines